About the Department of Biological Sciences

 The Department of Biological Sciences at Emporia State University offers undergraduate (see page 89 of PDF file) and graduate training in botany, cell biology, ecology, genetics, microbiology, physiology, teacher education, and zoology, as well as preparation for professional schools such as medical and dental schools.
-As a biology major at ESU, you will be exposed to the principles which underlie this science of living things.
+As a biology major at Emporia State, you will be exposed to the principles which underlie this science of living things.
 You also may engage in study leading to a more detailed understanding of the area in which you are most interested, for each of the areas is tailored to meet specific interests and needs.

 Not all instruction will be in the classroom.
 Both field and laboratory work will be emphasized.
 You will have the opportunity to participate in many field trips, which are an integral part of all field courses.
 Emporia State University utilizes four natural areas which are under the supervision of the Department of Biological Sciences.
 Many other habitats are located within a short distance of Emporia, such as the Neosho and Cottonwood Rivers and their tributaries, deciduous forests and flood plains, and forested limestone ledges.
 In addition, various faculty members continue to offer extended field courses in The Bahamas and Mexico.